ansuehu/mHubert-basque-ASR/txostena.md

 # Technical Report: Fine-Tuning the HuBERT Model
 ## Introduction
 HuBERT (Hidden-Unit BERT) is a self-supervised speech representation learning model designed to process and understand speech data effectively.
 By leveraging a masked prediction objective, HuBERT learns meaningful representations directly from raw audio, enabling it to excel in various speech-related tasks.
-This report focuses on the fine-tuning of the multilingual variant, mHuBERT-147, to enhance its performance on Basque for the automatic speech recognition (ASR) task.
+This report focuses on the fine-tuning of the multilingual variant, mHuBERT-147, to enhance its performance on Basque by training for the automatic speech recognition (ASR) task.

 ## State of the Art